post

 September 11, 2014 – Thursday – Florence to Rome

-I am awoken again this morning at 6AM by thunder and lightning however the rain isn’t coming down hard like yesterday when we walk to meet the bus.
-Once we are on the Autostrada to Rome, the rain comes down hard, so the views are not great as we travel south.
+I am awoken again this morning at 6AM by thunder and lightning however the rain isn’t coming down hard like yesterday.
+We walk to meet the bus, and once we are on the Autostrada to Rome the rain comes down hard, so the views are not great as we travel south.
 It’s a good time for me to pull out my notebook computer to write in my travel journal.

 Florence